The Innocents (2016 film): Production

 The film is a French-Polish-Belgian co-production that was supported by the Polish Film Institute and the Film Commission Poland.
+The film received approximately €436,000 / zł1.8 m from the PFI.
 Principal photography began on 13 January 2015 in the Warmia region in Poland, and lasted for seven weeks.
 The film premiered at the Sundance Film Festival in January 2016.
 In some countries the film is titled Agnus Dei (Latin for "God's lamb", or "lamb of God", from the Mass liturgy).
+At the time of its release in France, the film had been sold to around twenty countries with this title.

+The screenplay is based on the true story of Madeleine Pauliac, a Resistance fighter and chief physician at the French Hospital in Warsaw: "The young French Red Cross doctor who discovered the state of this convent left a private diary, and it was through her nephew, Philippe Maynial—who lives in France—that these events came to light," revealed Anne Fontaine.
+Pauliac died the following year in a car accident at the age of 33, and the film is dedicated to her memory.
+To prepare for the film, the director—a believer but not a practicing Catholic, with aunts who had joined religious orders—undertook two retreats at Benedictine convents.

 Reception

+Box office

+In France, the film had 702,040 admissions.
+Outside of France, it had 675,229 admissions.
+The film made $7.4 million in total.

 Critical response

 On review aggregator Rotten Tomatoes, the film has a rating of 95%, based on 114 reviews, with an average rating of 7.6/10.
 The site's critical consensus reads, "The Innocents isn't always easy to watch, but its nuanced exploration of complex themes -- and its refreshing perspective -- are well worth the effort."
 Metacritic, which assigns a weighted average score from 1 to 100 with respect to reviews from mainstream critics, reports a score of 78 out of 100, based on 23 critics, indicating "generally favorable reviews ".